JG-0204/js-calculator/README.md

-# Calculator
+# JS Calculator

-A calculator made in JavaScript.
+### A basic calculator that can add, subtract, multiply and divide.